the1lab/1lab/src/Talks/Topos2024.lagda.md

   + E.g. *exactly* two inhabitants $\ua(\id)$, $\ua(\operatorname{not})$ in $\{0, 1\} \is \{0, 1\}$

-Funny *looking* consequences: e.g. $\bZ \simeq \bN$, and "$\bZ$ is a group", so transport lets us conclude "$\bN$ is a group."
+Funny *looking* consequences: e.g. $\bZ \simeq \bN$, and "$\bZ$ is a group", so transport lets us conclude "$\bN$ is a group".

 Implications for library design?